 The Volume Meter displays the current volume level, including mute, on your computer.
-Either click the icon in the taskbar and select or deselect Disable On Screen Volume Meter, or press the volume control buttons to enable or disable the Volume Meter on the screen.
+Either click the icon in the taskbar and select or deselect Disable On Screen Volume Meter or press the mediacontrol volume buttons to enable or disable the Volume Meter on the screen.

-When the Volume Meter is enabled, adjust the volume with the volume control buttons or by pressing the following key combinations:
+When the Volume Meter is enabled, adjust the volume with the media control volume-up and volume-down buttons.